-Chapter 5 of the South Derbyshire Local Plan (2016) establishes the strategic policies for housing.
-The policies that address the strategic direction for affordable housing are Policy H20 Housing Balance and Policy H21 Affordable Housing and the Affordable Housing Supplementary Planning Document (SPD).

-- The extent of affordable housing need evidenced within this report would suggest the Council should seek to continue to request affordable housing contributions of 30% on sites of 15 homes or more where viability allows. - Furthermore, at Local Plan review, the Council should consider assessing (through viability testing) the level of affordable housing contributions to above 30% and reducing the threshold above which developments become eligible to contribute to affordable housing to 10 homes or more. - It is recommended that the Council's Affordable Housing SPD be updated to reflect the widened affordable housing definition set out in the NPFF.
-This could incorporate 10% of housing on major developments being affordable home ownership, however such is the low level of calculated need for this product, the Council could further explore the potential of delivering less than the government target of 10% of new homes as affordable home ownership products within the parameters of the NPPF. - If the Council does seek to provide 10% of all housing as affordable home ownership, then it is suggested that shared ownership is the most appropriate option. - For low-cost home ownership products (starter homes and discount market sale), it is recommended that the Council considers setting prices at a level which, in income terms, are equivalent to the levels needed to access private rented housing and are truly affordable.
+- Chapter 5 of the South Derbyshire Local Plan (2016) establishes the strategic policies for housing.
+The policies that address the strategic direction for affordable housing are Policy H20 Housing Balance and Policy H21 Affordable Housing and the Affordable Housing Supplementary Planning Document (SPD). - The extent of affordable housing need evidenced within this report would suggest the Council should seek to continue to request affordable housing contributions of 30% on sites of over 15 dwellings where viability allows. - Furthermore, at Local Plan review, the Council should consider assessing (through viability testing) an increase in the level of affordable housing contributions to above 30% and reducing the at the same time reducing the threshold above which developments become eligible to contribute to affordable housing to 10 homes or more. - It is recommended that the Council's Affordable Housing SPD be updated to reflect the widened affordable housing definition set out in the NPFF.
+This could incorporate 10% of housing on major developments being affordable home ownership.
+However, such is the low level of calculated need for this product, the Council could further explore the potential of delivering less than the government target of 10% of new housing for this tenure within the parameters of the NPPF. - If the Council does seek to provide 10% of all housing as affordable home ownership, then it is suggested that shared ownership is the most appropriate option. - For low-cost home ownership products (starter homes and discount market sale), it is recommended that the Council considers setting prices at a level which, in income terms, are equivalent to the levels needed to access private rented housing and are truly affordable.
 These thresholds are set our below: